root-project/web/about/index.md

 to analyze their data or to perform simulations.

-Our **strategic goal** is to provide a unified software package for the storage, processing, visualisation and analysis of scientific data that is reliable, performant and supported, that is easy to use and obtain, and that minimises the computing resources needed to achieve scientific results.
+Our **strategic goal** is to provide a unified software package for the storage, processing, visualisation and analysis of scientific data that is reliable, performant, supported, and sustainable that is easy to use and obtain, and that minimises the computing resources needed to achieve scientific results.
 The success of experiments and all ROOT users at large is our priority.